ADVICE FOR COPING WITH CORONAVIRUS

 free 24/7 national Anxiety Helpline on 0800 269 4389 (0800 ANXIETY).

-For this reason, our clinical team are now offering online therapy with registered psychologists for people who would benefit from support while at home.
+For this reason, our clinical team are now offering online therapy with registered psychologists for people who would benefit from support while at home using ZOOM or phone.
+Peer Support Groups are held online supported by a range of resources a closed Facebook Group.
 Please download the ‘Consent Form for Online Therapy or Medical Appointment’ form for more information on this.
-Our clinic continues to be open for 1:1 therapy in person and we are following the Ministry of health’s guidelines closely.
+Our clinic continues to provides (online) services and we are following the Ministry of health’s guidelines closely.

 Our free 24/7 Helpline 0800 269 4389 (0800 ANXIETY). is available now and we are encouraging people to call for help with anxiety management.

 Include a bequest in your Will to be certain that your final act of generosity will help people who suffer from mental health issues.
 Big or small, your bequest will be greatly appreciated.
 Making a Will helps to ensure your specific wishes are honoured – that the people and places that are meaningful to you are supported.
 A legacy gift to Anxiety New Zealand Trust can make a long lasting difference in the lives of children, youth and adults in New Zealand.
 Download a Will Bequest form.

 Clinic Volunteers underpin our ability to support up to 25,000 people per year and we are hugely thankful for the generosity and goodwill of all volunteers who have supported the day to day running of the organisation.
 Anxiety NZ has a limited number of placements each year for volunteers to support administration and community education.